Updated May 22, 2023

 - Understanding the OSI Model: The Open Systems Interconnection (OSI) model is divided into seven layers, as shown in the below diagram:

-Explain in brief: 7 layers of the OSI Model
+7 Layers of the OSI Model

 As you can see in the following diagram.

 There are two computers.
 These two computers are trying to communicate with each other over the network.
-Physical, data link and network layers are the hardware layers of this model and Session, presentation, and application are the software layers of the Model.
+Physical, data link and network layers are the hardware layers of this model, and Session, presentation, and application are the software layers of the model.
 The transport layer is the Heart of the OSI Model.

 Working with the OSI Model

 - Physical Layer: The Physical layer is the first layer of the OSI Model.
 The physical layer works to send individual bits from one node to another.
 This layer is responsible for the connection between two devices.
 Whatever data comes to this layer is converted in binary format, i.e., 0’s and 1’s.
 After converting it, send data to the Data-link layer.